griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 This metric is the product of the RNA VAF and Gene Expression value.
 We have generally required a minimum Allele Expression value of 3 for Accept.
-Exceptions are sometimes made and a lower value is accepted in the 1 - 3 range, if the DNA VAF indicates that the variant is subclonal but otherwise a strong candidate.
+Exceptions are sometimes made and a lower value is accepted in the 1 - 3 range, if the DNA VAF indicates that the variant is subclonal but it is otherwise a strong candidate.

 **RNA Depth**